raydac/jcp-ai/README.md

 #### Variables

-- __jaip.gemini.base.url__ - base URL for REST calls, it will be provided for REST client
+- __jcpai.gemini.base.url__ - base URL for REST calls, it will be provided for REST client
-- __jaip.gemini.model__ - name of the model to be used for prompt processing
+- __jcpai.gemini.model__ - name of the model to be used for prompt processing
-- __jaip.gemini.project.id__ - project id for authentication if needed
+- __jcpai.gemini.project.id__ - project id for authentication if needed
-- __jaip.gemini.api.key__ - api key for authentication if needed
+- __jcpai.gemini.api.key__ - api key for authentication if needed
-- __jaip.gemini.generate.content.config.json__ - string contains JSON config for generate content
+- __jcpai.gemini.generate.content.config.json__ - string contains JSON config for generate content
-- __jaip.gemini.http.config.json__ - string contain JSON config for client http options
+- __jcpai.gemini.http.config.json__ - string contain JSON config for client http options
-- __jaip.gemini.client.options.json__ - string contain whole JSON config for client
+- __jcpai.gemini.client.options.json__ - string contain whole JSON config for client

 ### Anthropic